tytydraco/yessleep/out/I_keep_finding_duplicates_of_things_in_my_apartment_.md

-Okay… this is going to sound completely insane.
+This is going to sound completely insane.
 I’ve been sitting on my phone for the past few hours trying to decide if I should even share this.
 The idea of it is so absurd I can barely wrap my head around it.
-But, if anything, I need to have some record of this experience if things take a turn for the worst… and they’re starting to look pretty bad.
+But, if anything, I need to have some record of this experience if things take a turn for the worst.

+And they’re starting to look pretty bad.

 It all started about a month ago.
 For some context, I live with my roommate in a small flat in Washington D.C.
 I’m not home a whole lot because my job requires me to work upwards of 70 hours a week.